 The input DATA and output DATA channels share a common tdata structure format, though can have different bit widths.
-All parallel datapaths (Parallel Data Channel Filters) are contained in the tdata bus, with each path being sign extended to an 8-bit boundary.
+All parallel data paths (Parallel Data Channel Filters) and parallel data samples (Super Sample Rate Filters) are contained in the tdata bus, with each path being sign extended to an 8-bit boundary.
 The extra bits on the input tdata are not used by the core.